 To track issues:

-To help with recording and tracking the various problems with periods and menstrual cycles after a concussion, I’ve developed two resources for you.
-One is a form you can download for free.
+To help with recording and tracking the various problems with periods and menstrual cycles after a concussion, I’ve developed a resource for you.
+It’s a form that you can download for free.
 You can also share that with others.
-The other item is available for purchase at a minimal cost, which helps fund my work.
-Here are links to them both.

 - MCAC: Menstrual Cycles After Concussion (my form that you can download for free)